ryangreenhall/bumblebee/README.markdown

 #Bumblebee

-Bumblebee combines Rhino, JSpec, Envjs and Ant to provide an "out of the box" JavaScript testing toolkit.
+Bumblebee combines Rhino, JSpec, Envjs and Ant to provide an "out of the box" JavaScript testing toolkit where specs can easily be added to your automated CI build.

 ## Getting Started